meofiscoding/Simple-Netflix-Server/README.md

 ## Features

 - **User Authentication:** Implement user registration and login functionality.
+    - Registration
+    - Login
+    - Social login (for Google and Facebook)
+    - Role management
+    - Refresh token
+    - All based on JWT Tokens
 - **Streaming:** Watch movies and TV shows with a built-in video player.
 - **Movie Management:** Users can save and manage their favorite movies.
 - **Search Functionality:** Search for movies and TV shows by title or genre.